 What began in 1854 as a territorial fair to highlight agriculture and encourage farming in the region became the Minnesota State Fair in 1859, a year after Minnesota was granted statehood.
-To learn more about the fair’s rich history, click here.
+Learn more about the State Fair's rich history.

 Today, often referred to as the “Great Minnesota Get-Together,” the annual Minnesota State Fair is one of the most popular tourist destinations in the region.
-The fair attracts nearly 1.8 million guests annually.
-Click here for attendance figures.
+The fair attracts nearly 2 million guests annually.
+See attendance figures.

-The fair employs 70 year-round full-time staff members.
-During the summer, 150 seasonal staff are added.
-Close to 2,700 people are hired as fair-time staff members.
+The fair employs nearly 80 year-round full-time staff members.
+During the summer, about 400 seasonal staff are added.
+More than 3,000 people are hired as fair-time staff members.
+Learn more about fair-time employment.

 Located mid-way between Minneapolis and St. Paul, the 320-acre Minnesota State Fairgrounds is renowned for its beautiful gardens and architecture reflecting the art deco and Works Progress Administration eras.

-Hundreds of events are held on the grounds throughout the year during the non-fair time, including horse and livestock competitions, hockey games, merchandise sales, expositions, car shows, and more.
-For a calendar of these events, click here.
+Hundreds of events are held on the fairgrounds throughout the year during the non-fair time, including horse and livestock competitions, merchandise sales, expositions, car shows and more.
+View a calendar of events.

 The Minnesota State Fair is a quasi-state agency that is completely self-supporting.
 The fair has not received any public money or government appropriations of any kind since 1949.